 NPS (net promoter score) and customer satisfaction surveys can provide valuable data.
 However, we like to focus on delighted customers, and we want to gauge customer delight.
 So at the end of a call or text, ask them, “Was our service delightful?”
 Please don’t give them a range of 1 to 10, because that’s just like everyone else.
 Let them know you’re different by wanting to gauge if they were delighted or not.
 Because for you, nothing matters more.

 These are just a few examples of how automating the little mundane things can delight your customers, while improving the operational efficiency of your customer service department.
 This the core of our LeanCS philosophy, and how adopting a customer-first strategy improves efficiency, reduces costs, and ultimately delights customers.
-Also, our Compass Automation Platform is the ideal tool for non-programmers to build and deploy each of these automatons and more.
+Also, our Managed CPaaS, the Compass Automation Platform, is the ideal tool for non-programmers to build and deploy each of these automatons and more.